femi-commits/plotproject/README.md

 ## Continuous Delivery Plan

-To implement continuous delivery for the Flask app, we can set up a CI/CD pipeline using tools like Jenkins, GitLab CI/CD, or GitHub Actions.
-The pipeline will automate the building, testing, and deployment process.
+To implement continuous delivery for the Flask app, a CI/CD pipeline using Jenkins, GitLab CI/CD, or GitHub Actions would be setup to automate the building, testing, and deployment process.
 Here is a general outline of the CI/CD plan:

 1. Set up a version control system (e.g., Git) to store the Flask app code.
 2. Configure a CI/CD tool to monitor the version control system for changes and trigger builds on every commit to the main branch.